Einstein Hermitian Metrics of Positive Sectional Curvature: Abstract

 \section{Abstract}

-In this paper we will prove that the only compact 4-manifold $M$ with an Einstein metric of positive sectional curvature which is also hermitian with respect to some complex structure on $M$, is $\CP_2$, with its Fubini-Study metric.
+It is shown that, up to scaling and isometry, the only complete 4-manifold with an Einstein metric of positive sectional curvature which is also Hermitian with respect to some complex structure, is the complex projective plane $\CP_2$, with its Fubini-Study metric.